Kilmacanogue: Bus

 Kilmacanogue is served by the 45A/B bus to Dún Laoghaire via Bray, Shankill, and Ballybrack.

 Until 2014, it was served by Dublin Bus route 145 to Heuston Station; however, this was cut short to terminate in Ballywaltrim and the 45A route was extended to serve Kilmacanogue.
 Only a small number of route 145 journeys still continue to Kilmacanogue on weekdays.

 The village is also served by Bus Éireann routes 131 (to Wicklow and Bray), and 133 (to Wicklow and Dublin Busáras), as well as St. Kevin's Bus route 181 to Dublin and Glendalough (via Roundwood & Laragh), and Wexford Bus routes 740 to Wexford (via Arklow, Gorey, and Enniscorthy), 740A to Gorey via Arklow and Wicklow, 740X to Wexford, and the once a day UM11 to Maynooth University (via Leixlip).

 Clubs and organisations

-Kilmacanogue is home to the Kilmacanogue GAA Club, a Scouting Ireland group, Kilmac Drama, karate, Kilmacanogue History Society, and Glencormac United football club.
+Kilmacanogue is home to the Kilmacanogue GAA Club, a Scouting Ireland group, Kilmac Drama, Kilmacanogue History Society, and Glencormac United Football Club.